 During disasters and other serious emergency situations, a proven reliable means of communication has been emergency radio communications, notably “amateur” or “ham” radio

 Through the Provincial Emergency Radio Communications Service (PERCS), Emergency Management BC is linked with the hundreds of volunteer amateur radio operators who are available to assist with communications in the event of an emergency.

 These licensed volunteer amateur radio operators are affiliated with their local government’s emergency management programs and most supply their own equipment.
 They train regularly and often take part in emergency exercises so they are prepared for any crisis situation that arises.

 Members of the SCRD ECT are required to be members of the EMBC Public Safety Lifeline Volunteers.

 The Sechelt Seniors Activity Centre is equipped with an Emergency Radio station VE7FJK.
-Presently (Feb2019) the 2m station is fully operational, with work in progress to bring the 2m packet station online in the near future.
-The station is also equipped with an HF radio, however at the moment there is no antenna available.
+Presently (Sept2023) the 2m station is fully operational.
+The station is also equipped with an HF radio with 6m-20m capabilities.